graniticio/granitic/doc/tutorial/006-database-read.md

 ## Creating a DatabaseProvider

-Go's SQL abstraction and 'driver management' models are much looser than some other language's RDBMS access layers.
+Go's SQL abstraction and 'driver management' models are much looser than some other languages' RDBMS access layers.
 In order to allow Granitic's components and facilities to be agnostic of the underlying RDBMS, an additional layer of abstraction has been defined - the [DatabaseProvider](https://godoc.org/github.com/graniticio/granitic/rdbms#DatabaseProvider) interface.
 Your application will have to define a component that implements this interface.